-- Participate in Task Force initiatives, including the development of regional profiles and collection of data, metrics, and communication materials needed for interagency regional collaboration. - Coordinate regional forums under the Task Force and facilitate discussions among state and local entities through meetings, prioritization discussions, forums, or data inquiries. - Appoint one or more data stewards who will be responsible for managing & maintaining spatial and quantitative data produced or collected by the regional partnership.
+- Participate in Task Force initiatives, including consultation on regional profiles and resources, collection of data, metrics, and communication materials needed for interagency regional collaboration. - Coordinate regional forums under the Task Force and facilitate discussions among state and local entities through meetings, prioritization discussions, forums, or data inquiries. - Provide for the stewardship of spatial, qualitative, and quantitative data produced or collected by the regional partnership, including data collection, maintenance, and communication.